TangentLime/CartAccountingSystem/README.md

 For an internal cart-tracking system on a trusted network, a shared secret is sufficient. mTLS adds significant complexity (per-client certs, rotation, revocation).
 OAuth is overkill — there are no user accounts, just trusted devices.

+### Why a session login for the edit page (not the API key)?
+The edit page is used by a *person* in a browser, so pasting an `X-API-Key` header on every request isn't practical.
+A password login with a signed, HttpOnly, Secure session cookie is the browser-native fit, and it keeps the machine key out of a human-facing surface.
+The API routes still accept the key too, so scripts keep working.

+### Why an emergency mode instead of just always allowing any-cart edits?
+Restricting normal edits to Jurassic Park prevents accidents (editing a cart that isn't in front of you).
+Real exceptions still happen, so emergency mode is a deliberate, auditable escape hatch: re-enter the password, give a reason, and every such edit is logged and flagged for review.
+It's fail-closed — time-boxed to 15 minutes and dropped on any page reload — so the elevated access can't be left open by accident.

 ### Why cert pinning on the scanners (not `setInsecure`)?
 Scanners write, so they must use HTTPS — and to make that HTTPS actually mean something, the